makeabilitylab/physcomp/arduino/rgb-led.md

 {:toc}
 ---

-In this tutorial, we will flash through a sequence of colors using an RGB LED (RGB stands for Red, Green, Blue) and learn about the difference between a Common Anode and Common Cathode RGB LED design.
+In this tutorial, we will use an RGB LED (RGB stands for Red, Green, Blue) to flash through a sequence of colors and learn about the difference between a Common Anode and Common Cathode RGB LED design.

 ![Animation showing the RGB LED being set to various colors based on digital output on Pins 3, 5, and 6](assets/movies/Arduino_RGBLED_CommonCathode-Optimized.gif)